-- Critical Dissonance: While critics acknowledged the film was better than The Return Of Jafar, it only garners a 27% on Rottentomatoes.
-The fans seem to be much more forgiving, however, with a 50% approval.
+- Critical Dissonance: While critics acknowledged the film was better than Aladdin: The Return of Jafar, it only garners a 27% on Rotten Tomatoes (albeit with only eleven reviews total).
+The fans are more forgiving, however, with a 50% approval.

-- Hilarious in Hindsight: The voice John Rhys Davies uses to voice Cassim is the exact same one he would later use to voice Gimli.
+- The voice John Rhys Davies uses to voice Cassim is the exact same one he would later use to voice Gimli.

-- Ho Yay: Between Abu and Iago during "There's A Party Here In Agrabah", specifically with the way they link arms (er wings) before getting on the carpet.
+- Ho Yay: Between Abu and Iago during "There's A Party Here In Agrabah", specifically with the way they link arms (er... wings in Iago's case) before getting on the carpet.

 - Narm: "Are You In Or Out" is supposed to show the remnants of the Forty Thieves planning to return to their bloodthirsty rampaging roots after Cassim reformed them into Noble Demons.
 But it's hard to take some of them seriously since several of them are still humorous in design, and the lyrics include "I'm the prince of generosity" and "Imagine the fear on their faces / when we drop by for cookies and tea."

 - Spiritual Adaptation: This movie has almost no connection to Ali Baba and the Forty Thieves story-wise, and is more like an Indiana Jones movie with Aladdin characters.
 A lot of plot elements, including Aladdin's long-lost father and a cursed artifact which punishes the greedy, mirror Indiana Jones and the Last Crusade specifically.